-Our paper is situated within the field of behavioral industrial organization, which examines market outcomes when firms interact with consumers who exhibit psychological biases.
+Our paper contributes to the rapidly growing field of behavioral industrial organization, which examines market outcomes when firms interact with consumers who exhibit psychological biases.
 A significant strand of this literature focuses on the design of "exploitation contracts" that generate profit from consumer mistakes.
-A seminal contribution is \citet{GabaixLaibson2006}, who study markets with shrouded attributes.
-They show that firms may choose to hide the price of add-ons (e.g., printer ink) to exploit "myopic" consumers.
-Our model shares the theme of firms profiting from a secondary, often overlooked, aspect of a product, in our case, the cost of cancellation.
+The seminal work of \citet{GabaixLaibson2006} on markets with shrouded attributes demonstrates how firms may hide the price of add-ons (e.g., printer ink) to exploit "myopic" consumers.
+Our model shares the theme of firms profiting from a secondary, often overlooked aspect of a product, which in our case is the cognitive cost of cancellation.

-However, our conception of the consumer is different and aligns more closely with recent behavioral models that assume consumer sophistication.
+However, our conception of the consumer differs fundamentally from models that assume consumer naivety.
 Rather than positing a fraction of naive consumers, all consumers in our model are sophisticated and forward-looking.
 They are "rationally inattentive," not naively forgetful.
-They are fully aware of their own cognitive limitations and anticipate that a long trial will make cancellation more difficult.
-This anticipation is precisely what generates the "IR-Slack," the force that disciplines the firm's incentive to exploit inattention.
+Consumers are fully aware of their own cognitive limitations and anticipate that a long trial will make cancellation more difficult.
+This anticipation generates what we term "IR-Slack": a counterbalancing loss component that moderates the firm's incentive to fully exploit inattention.

-In this respect, our work is closer in spirit to models of contracting with sophisticated but time-inconsistent agents, such as those with present-biased preferences \citep{DellaVignaMalmendier2004, HeidhuesKoszegibotond2017}. \citet{DellaVignaMalmendier2004} analyze contracts for gyms and credit cards, showing that firms will optimally design contracts to take advantage of consumers' self-control problems, even when consumers are sophisticated.
-Our paper provides a parallel analysis where the friction is inattention rather than present bias.
-We thus contribute to this literature by proposing a new, attention-based mechanism for consumer inertia and showing how it can be embedded within a contract design problem with sophisticated agents.
-This approach also resonates with the marketing literature on "sludge," which examines how firms can increase cognitive friction to guide consumer choices, often to the consumer's detriment \citep{thaler2018nudge}.
+This approach aligns more closely with recent behavioral models that assume consumer sophistication, particularly those dealing with time-inconsistent agents such as those with present-biased preferences \citep{DellaVignaMalmendier2004, HeidhuesKoszegibotond2017}. \citet{DellaVignaMalmendier2004} analyze contracts for gyms and credit cards, demonstrating that firms will optimally design contracts to exploit consumers' self-control problems, even when consumers are sophisticated.
+Our paper provides a parallel analysis where the friction is inattention rather than present bias, contributing to this literature by proposing a new, attention-based mechanism for consumer inertia and showing how it can be embedded within a contract design problem with sophisticated agents.
+Recent empirical evidence by \citet{rodemeier2025buy} lends credence to our framework, as that study shows, through a field experiment, that consumers are sophisticated about their inattention in rebate redemption.